Will You Require Tooth Extraction Before Orthodontic Treatment?

 Orthodontists provide patients with braces when their teeth are crooked or out of alignment.
 Before they can install braces, such as ceramic or metal braces, a dentist must examine the patient’s teeth and manage any existing issues.

 If the patient has damaged teeth, the dentist must complete corrective services to eliminate cracks, breaks, chips, and cavities.
 If a tooth is too deteriorated, the dentist must remove the tooth before the patient sees the orthodontist.
+An orthodontist is perfect for removing teeth that are too large, managing crowded teeth, and removing wisdom teeth for older patients.

 Managing Overcrowded Teeth